 Ms. Hirschboeck has been the Hennepin EM Residency Coordinator since 2006.
 A native Minnesotan, she has degrees in Marketing, Management and Political Science.
 She is also the Program Coordinator for the EM/IM and EM/IM/CC programs.

-Ms. Ordiway began her role as Residency Program Coordinator for the Hennepin EM, EM/IM and EM/IM/CC programs in 2020.
-Originally from Salt Lake City, Ms. Ordiway has a degree in Psychology and minor in Sociology from the University of Utah.
+Ms. Campanaro began her role as Residency Program Coordinator for the Hennepin EM, EM/IM and EM/IM/CC programs in 2022.
+She earned her undergraduate degree in Health Education from the University of Minnesota Duluth and her Master in Public Health from the University of Washington.